- Certifications, Testings, Claims

 Those who do experience gas/bloating from pea protein, may have an intolerance to peas, or the starches in them.
 People with Irritable Bowel Syndrome (IBS) in particular tend to have issues with the starches/fiber found in peas/beans.
 Although our pea protein is processed to remove most of the starch/fiber, there are small amounts left that may affect someone with IBS or who is very sensitive to said starches.
 Alternately, consuming more than 1 serving at a time may also be increasing exposure to those starches.

 If you experience a heavy feeling in the stomach after consuming pea protein, that is just a result of it being a protein and the reason why dietary proteins aid with satiety.
 It’s entirely normal.
 Pea protein in particular becomes very thick when mixed with liquids, so it may sit in your stomach and digest slowly.

 Scientifically, the digestibility of a protein refers to how much of the protein gets absorbed by the body.
-Pea protein has a 94% digestibility which is considered high.
+Our pea protein has been tested to be 100% digestible.

 Plant proteins like Growing Naturals rice and pea protein DO contain BCAAs–4.5g and 2.7g per serving respectively.
 Supplementing with isolated BCAAs is not necessary when consuming enough protein each day, though they appear to be helpful for recovery and building muscle in very active individuals.

 What are BCAAs?